-2020 Best Online Computer Science Degrees
+2020 Best Online Bachelor's in Computer Science Degrees

 We've ranked the best online bachelor's degrees and best online master's degrees in computer science, based on tuition and alumni salary data provided by PayScale.
 An online computer science degree can give graduates the theoretical, mathematical, and analytical foundation necessary to succeed in various careers with high salary expectations in rapidly growing industries.
 Because these jobs are so popular, they are also highly competitive.
 Graduates of online computer science degree programs likely possess a powerful combination of education, skills and experience that will impress recruiters and give these candidates a signficant advantage over self-educated applicants.